yongchao98/PROMST/README.md

 ```

 ## Usage
 Your system does not need GPU to train the score model if you set with_score_model = 'False'.
-To run each task, you enter into each task directory and set up the OPENAI_API key in LLM.py line 11.
+To run each task, you enter into each task directory and set up the OPENAI_API key (sk-..) in LLM.py line 11.
+Then you can run the following code.
+The args can be changed with your preference.
 ```
 python env3-box-arrange-train_MCTS.py
 -experiment_trial_num 1